Vision Georgetown

 I would focus on making this a walkable community and having all resources available at your figertips.
 Rather than then a spread out suburban area.

-AMourao almost 6 years ago
+AMourao over 6 years ago

 The Town of Halton Hills must reconsider its decision to allow an entire block of forest to be destroyed within the Natural Heritage System along the Eighth Line to build houses right over top.
 There is plenty of other open space within the development area to build on and we do not need to destroy a forest to accommodate any number of homes as they can easily be built around the existing forested area.
 There is an abundant wild life habitat located within the forested block that is slated to be destroyed including red tailed hawks, owls and a wide variety of interior forest birds and animals.
 As a representative of the people of Halton Hills, the Town must reconsider the plan to destroy the forested area.
 Please take a stance to protect the natural heritage systems within our town and make an amendment to the plan to build around the forest.
 Thank you for your consideration.

-HH almost 6 years ago
+HH over 6 years ago

 The overall concept/design of Vision Georgetown, in my opinion, is very good.
 I do have a few concerns: